becoming/becoming.github.io/content/docs/how_tos/003_intellij_idea_introduction.md

 ## General default behaviour

-1. CARET is the little blinking thing that you see when you type text.

 1. Learn default settings, try to avoid *over customization*.

 1. Do not version IDE specific files.

+1. *CARET* is the little blinking thing that you see when you type text.

-1. In Idea placement of caret = context.
+1. In Idea placement of the caret = scope (*context*).
 And context will dictate what options will be available.

-1. Use SSD for fast intelli-sense.
+1. Use SSD for fast *intelli-sense*.

-1. General caret moves work well: `Cmd + Arrows`, `Shift + Cmd + Arrows`, etc.
+1. Practice navigation with `Alt + Arrows`, `Cmd + Arrows`, `Shift + Cmd + Arrows`, etc.

-1. The easiest way to learn Idea is by using : Tip of the day from Help menu
+1. The easiest way to learn Idea is by using:

-1. Auto-curly braces in special blocks are added ad the end of the line or new line
+    - *Tip of the day* or *Productivity Guide* from Help menu
+    - *Pro Tips* from help: https://www.jetbrains.com/help/idea/pro-tips.html

-1. Code completion supports Quick Doc
+1. Code completion supports *Quick Doc*

 1. Sync settings and plugins : https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html
      - Jetbrains account